September 2014

 Redondela → Armenteira (40 km)

 An epic day’s walk, high up in the wild green mountains of Galicia.
-Through the green forest, across a roman bridge, past a stone watermill, then on to Pontevedra.
-We visit the beautiful 18th-century Santuario da Peregrina in the hope we can find someone who might reliably confirm whether we can continue on around the coast.
-We speak to two people and receive conflicting advice so, after marvelling at the baroque style chapel built to a floor plan in the shape of a scallop shell, we fortify ourselves with a strong black coffee and walk on for a few anxious kilometres before coming to a sign indicating the way to the somewhat elusive ‘Variante Espiritual del Camino Portugués’.
+Through the green forest, across a Roman bridge, past a stone watermill, then on to Pontevedra.
+We visit the beautiful 18th-century Santuario da Peregrina in the hope we find someone who can reliably confirm we can continue around the coast.
+We speak to two people and receive conflicting advice so, after marvelling at the baroque-style chapel built to a floor plan in the shape of a scallop shell, we fortify ourselves with a strong black coffee and walk on for a few anxious kilometres before coming to a sign indicating the way to the elusive ‘Variante Espiritual del Camino Portugués’.

 Soon we find ourselves enthralled by medieval monasteries; quaint seaside villages; a peace park with stones inscribed with moving quotes by Nelson Mandela, Desmond Tutu and Rigoberta Menchu; and the intriguing town of Combarro with its stone crosses, witches and sea-facing hórreos.